-Realizing the need for CPA to reach, support, and network with other groups and organizations we are offering the following opportunities:
+Realizing the need for the CPA to network with like minded individuals, groups, and organizations we offer the following opportunities:

 On behalf of the Board of the Catholic Psychotherapy Association, I welcome you and encourage you to introduce yourself via the CPA Listserve and any of the aforementioned events.
 I would like to reiterate prayer with the CPA mission and in the year of St. Joseph, as declared by our Holy Father, Pope Francis, reflection on the meaning and importance of work.